 The remaining fruits will also ripen faster.
 With less competition for nutrients, they’ll also have an enhanced flavor.

-When they are ripe, they’ll be a deep purple-maroon at the top.
+When they are ripe, they’ll be a beautiful deep garnet / purple-maroon at the top.
 That color will transition to a red-maroon hue towards the bottom.

 Some will have green stripes on the skin, and these will be ready to pick too.
-Don’t throw out green fruits at the end of the season.
+Don’t throw out green, unripe tomatoes at the end of the season.

 Ripe fruits will be hefty and firm and will give way slightly when you apply a gentle squeeze.

-To harvest ripe fruits, pull them from the vine with a light tug.
+The best way to harvest ripe fruits is to pull them from the vine with a light tug.
 If that doesn’t work, allow the fruit to stay on the vine for a few more days to ripen so it’s easier to detach from the stem.

 You can also harvest fruits that have started to change color but are still green.
 To continue ripening indoors, we recommend that you harvest them with a few inches of the vine remaining.